 11 Everyday Things That Can Affect Your Period, If You're Wondering Why It's Off This Month

 If you've missed a period or you've found that it's shorter or longer than normal, it's easy to jump to conclusions.
-However, an abnormal period is not always a cause for alarm, as a number of everyday things can affect your period — even if it's something you would least expect.
+However, an abnormal period isn't always a cause for alarm, as a number of everyday things can affect your menstrual cycle — even if it's something you would least expect.
 Some people may be more sensitive to change than others, but that doesn't automatically mean you have some scary disease or are going to have a baby.
-Sometimes it's something much smaller.
+Sometimes it's something much more mundane.

-Women experience between 11 and 13 menstrual cycles per year, but each person is different, according to WebMD.
-Our environment, the things we ingest, and even travel can affect our cycles, and with so many factors influencing our flow, it's no surprise that sometimes it can get a little off track.
-Although an irregular period can sometimes signify something bigger such as pregnancy, menopause, or polycystic ovarian syndrome, these aren't always the case, as there are a number of other, less scary explanations for your abnormal period.
+Menstruating people experience between 11 and 13 menstrual cycles per year, averaging a 28-day cycle, but each person is different.
+Our environment, the things we ingest, and even travel can alter our cycles.
+Although an irregular period can sometimes signify something bigger such as pregnancy, menopause, or polycystic ovarian syndrome, these aren't always the case.

-Every situation different, but if you experience some differences in your period, consider these 11 everyday things that can affect your menstrual cycle before you find yourself in a frantic panic.
+Every situation is different, but if you're feeling some differences in your monthly visitor, consider these 11 everyday things that can change your menstrual cycle before you start to freak out.

-If you've been having a hard time at work in school, all this stress could be the cause of your messed up period.
-"Stress is the number one contributor to a change in menstrual cycles because when you are stressed, your body shuts down the hormones you need to ovulate," says Dr. Carolyn Alexander, MD, F.A.C.O.G, of Southern California Reproductive Center over email.
+If you've been having a hard time right now, stress could be the cause of your messed up period.
+"Stress is the number-one contributor to a change in menstrual cycles because when you are stressed, your body shuts down the hormones you need to ovulate," says Dr. Carolyn Alexander, MD, F.A.C.O.G, of Southern California Reproductive Center over email.

 2. Other People's Cycles

 Ever gotten your period at the same time as your roommate?
 It's no coincidence.
-Your period is actually affected by other people's cycles.
-"Co-workers often end up getting their periods around the same time as one another due to their pheromones, a secreted or excreted chemical factor that triggers a social response in members of the same species, especially those in close proximity," says Alexander.
+Your cycle may be affected by other people's menstruation.
+"Co-workers often end up getting their periods around the same time as one another due to their pheromones, a secreted or excreted chemical factor that triggers a social response in members of the same species, especially those in close proximity," says Dr. Alexander.

 3. Too Much Exercise

-If you have recently amped up your exercise routine, it may be to blame for your irregular period.
-"Excessive exercise can lead to skipping periods or light periods because your body needs a certain about of body fat to ovulate," says Alexander.
+If you have recently amped up your exercise routine, it may be to blame for your irregular cycle.
+"Excessive exercise can lead to skipping periods or light periods because your body needs a certain about of body fat to ovulate," says Dr. Alexander.
+Even if you haven't lost a lot of weight, Dr. Ross says, exercising to the point of excess can also increase stress on your body to the point where periods lighten or stop.

 6. Your Diet

 A changing diet can also have an effect on your period.
-Both eating too much and too little can affect the rest of your body's functions, including your menstrual cycle, so if you've been trying out a new diet or haven't been eating your best, it could result in an irregular period.
+Both eating too much and too little can change the rest of your body's functions, including your menstrual cycle, so if you've been trying out a new diet or haven't been eating your best, it could result in an irregular period.
+The body may decide that you're not capable of sustaining a healthy pregnancy right now.
+"Sudden weight gain or loss can affect your period," Dr. Ross says.

 7. Certain Beauty Products

-"Cosmetics and beauty products can contribute to a change in your period cycle," says Alexander.
-This is because some products contain chemicals that are considered endocrine disruptors, which means they impact female reproductive health.
+"Cosmetics and beauty products can contribute to a change in your period cycle," says Dr. Alexander.
+This is because some products contain chemicals that are considered endocrine disruptors, which means they impact your hormonal health.
 This includes certain hair dyes, moisturizers, and even shampoo.
+It's important to note that the research about endocrine disruptors has largely been conducted using very large doses on animals, so there's no cut-and-dried link between their use in beauty products and your own cycle.

 8. An Inconsistent Work Schedule

 Working longer than normal or at off hours can impact more than just your mood — it can affect your period as well.
-A study from the journal Epidemiology found that women who worked irregular shifts are more likely to have very short cycles less than 21 days or very long ones 40 days or more than women who have a set schedule.
+A study published in Epidemiology in 2011 found that women who had very inconsistent work schedules — defined as 20 or more months of shifts rotating from day to night — were more likely to have very short cycles or very long ones than women who have a set work schedule.

 If you're a smoker and have been experiencing more painful PMS symptoms, it may be due to the cigarettes.
-A study from the journal Tobacco Control found that women who smoke are more likely to have painful periods than women who are non-smokers.
+A study published in Tobacco Control in 2016 found that women who smoke are more likely to have painful menstruation than women who are non-smokers.
+It's not known why this might be, but it's a link worth keeping in mind.

 10. Your Thyroid Health

-"Longer menstrual periods with a heavier flow and more cramps can be a sign of hypothyroidism, where thyroid hormones are in short supply," says Alexander.
-"Hypothyroidism can also affect a woman’s uterine lining."
+"Longer menstrual periods with a heavier flow and more cramps can be a sign of hypothyroidism, where thyroid hormones are in short supply," says Dr. Alexander.
+The thyroid regulates a lot of bodily activities, including menstruation, and a malfunctioning thyroid can create issues with your cycle, as it may slow it down.

-Staying up late or not getting adequate sleep can affect your hormones, which can have an impact on your ovulation and menstruation, according to Health.com.
+Staying up late or not getting adequate sleep can affect your hormones, which can have an impact on your ovulation and menstruation.
 Poor sleep can also impact your melatonin levels, which play a part in regulating your menstrual cycle.

-Keeping track of your periods can help you keep track of your health, but if you say any major changes, be sure to consult with your doctor.
+"Your menstrual cycle is an amazing barometer of your overall health and wellness," Dr. Ross says.
+Keeping track of your periods can help you keep track of your health, but if you see any major changes, be sure to consult with your doctor.